 2. Not demonstrating respect for time, either theirs or yours is a definite career-killing mistake.

 A lack of consideration for your potential customer’s time is a common downfall of busy salespeople.
-Save yourself some embarrassment and get this right.
+By all means, save yourself some embarrassment and get this right.
 Above all, do not be late for appointments.
 It says a lot to your customers when you don’t treat them right before the sale.
-If that’s the case, what can they expect after?
+After all, if that’s the case now, what can they expect after the sale?

 In addition, don’t waste your energy by interacting with the wrong person.
 You’ll seriously regret the time lost when you don’t pre-qualify the person you’re speaking with.

 Problems with questions and answers can definitely be an obstacle to getting the information needed for the sales process to move forward.